 Now that you’ve whipped up chocolate and toffee popcorn, or spiced cashews, it’s time to bag them up!
 Go with a printable popcorn box, a cellophane bag, or a baker’s bag to start.
 Label the treats by using a gold marker on adhesive blank labels and seal with a lovely festive ribbon.

-Jams, sauces and mixes
+Jams and baking mixes

 Biscuits and traybakes

 Festive tins with patterned paper are perfect for boxing up baked goodies.
 Start with a solid tin and layer the baked good in individual paper cases.
 Wrap them in patterned tissue paper or wax paper, as this will help keep them fresh.
 For biscuits (like these seasonal pistachio, cranberry, and white chocolate wonders) , you can also stack these in tall, decorative cellophane bags and tie with ribbon.

 Drinks and sauces